G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 also made model boats, including the Master Mariner Set, the Wrenn Wonder Boat, battery operated

-motor boats, and Mighty Midget 3-6 volt motors, a baby alarm, Doodle Discs and the Pull Back ‘n’ Go Mini.
+Doodle Disc, and the Pull Back ‘n’ Go Mini.

 On June 1st, 1964, an agreement was announced between Trix Railways and

-G. & R. Wrenn Limited.
+G & R Wrenn Limited.
 British Trix Ltd. would market and sell Wrenn products in England.
 On January

 1st, 1966 Lines Bros.
-Ltd. purchased a 66% controlling interest in G. & R. Wrenn Ltd. Two years prior,
+Ltd. purchased a 66% controlling interest in G & R Wrenn Ltd. Two years prior,

-Original plans were to quickly sell leftover inventory of Hornby Dublo 3 Rail items through
+Original plans were to quickly sell leftover inventory of Hornby Dublo 3-rail items through

 various retail outlets.
 During the winter of 1964/65 strategies were developed on how the products